texfaq/texfaq.github.io/FAQ-patch.md

 ```
 However, this would not work: a call to `\splat` would execute
 `\mumble`, and then call the redefined `\splat` again; this is an
-'unterminated recursion', that will quickly exhaust TeX's memory.
+''unterminated recursion'', that will quickly exhaust TeX's memory.

 Fortunately, the TeX primitive `\let` command comes to our
 rescue; it allows us to take a ''snapshot'' of the current state of a